hraftery/slackclipper/README.md

 # Installation

+**Note:** requires Python 3.11 or earlier!
+This is a limitation of the `leveldb` package, which is used by the `slacktokens` dependency.
+The restriction is now enforced by the packaging, but pip and friends provide confusing error messages like "these package versions have conflicting dependencies.

+With a compatible version of Python installed, just run:

     pip install slackclipper

 This will install the `slackclipper` library for advanced use within Python, but also installs a convenience executable by the same name, so you can run it directly from the command line.